konstanciaa/capitals-quiz/README.md

 + Timer to limit time for the answer which also can help to reduce cheating
 + Save scores for returning users
 + Two levels of difficulty
-+ Different feedback depending on score points
++ Different feedback depending on score points result

 ## Testing